What Does “Element Position” Mean in Web Design?

 For a detailed guide on margins, see our Margin Settings Article.

-Change Element Position Using the Position Settings
+Method 2: Setting Element Position Using the Position Property

 Here’s how to edit the position settings of an element:

-Click on the element you wish to reposition.
+Step 1: Click on the element you wish to reposition.

 Step 2: Go to the Advanced tab, and find the Position Section: